Turkey has a peculiar past of rulers, religions and cultural influences; all of which is reflected in its vibrant

 Dining is pretty much broken down into two categories: kebap (no I’m not spelling it wrong) & meze, which go hand and hand, or oven cooked food.

 You should plan on eating kebap every single day.
 Lamb is king in Istanbul, and with good reason.
 A lamb kebap from the right place with a side of garlic yogurt and some perfectly seasoned butter rice?
 Heavenly.
 Meze is a bunch of small appetizers (think dolma, yogurt dips, meatballs with great all natural sheep casings, sautéed artichoke, eggplant dips, olives, Turkish cheese, hummus).
 Meze is everything to me and one of the reasons why I was in culinary heaven in Turkey.
 I love the chance to try a whole bunch of foods at one meal, and meze affords me that luxury (and for cheap! how’s that for an oxymoron).

 The best restaurant we found for kebap and meze was hands down Develi.
 It’s a chain now, but we visited the one across from Tom Ford in the Bosphorus area.
 Yes, this location is a bit flashy… With paparazzi waiting just around the corner… But the atmosphere is a perfect blend of classy and hip.
-There is this beautiful tile work, an outdoor patio and gorgeous live walls.
+There is this beautiful tile work, outdoor teak patio furniture and gorgeous live walls.
 Develi began in 1915 and has remained in the family.
 Two grandsons run this location, and believe me, they are making the family proud.
 The meze is perfect, but the kebaps?
 Out of this world.
 I suggest ordering the steak tartar, cheese & honey, garlic yogurt dip, walnut spread, meatballs in yogurt, stuffed eggplant and lamb kabob.
 Of course with a bottle of Turkish white wine and finished with Turkish tea and pistachio baklava.
 Mouths watering all over again.